 At times, heterosexuals who are HIV positive are also persecuted based on their HIV status.
 This can give rise to independent asylum claims for heterosexuals based on having HIV.
 It can also give rise to a viable asylum claim that a heterosexual is perceived to be GLBT, but in reality is not.

-At Joseph Law Firm, our attorneys are experienced in handling complex GLBT/HIV+ asylum claims.
+At Joseph & Hall P.C., our attorneys are experienced in handling complex GLBT/HIV+ asylum claims.
 We will work closely with our client and other professional organizations to assure that your asylum application is a complete and thorough representation of how you have either been persecuted in the past or would be subject to persecution in the future based on being a GLBT person, or even merely suspected of being a GLBT person.

 How did we do?